 Spring was in full bloom on day two of the Camino Inglés and it was never evidenced as much as with this gorgeous Camellia tree.
 We were to see many more of them along the English Way.

-300 meters from the start of the Aldea Conces, we came to the road sign stating that we were entering the municipality of Fene.
+300 meters from the start of the Aldea Conces, after descending and rounding a bend, come to a historic washing well, with a fountain and a picnic table.
+Just beyond the well, you will come to a road sign stating that you are entering the municipality of Fene.

-We walked up the hill towards the sign and onto what is now known as the Rúa Fonte do Campo.
+We walked up the hill towards the sign and onto the Aldea Palma which soon becomes the Rúa Fonte do Campo.
 Still climbing, we walked past the 94.5 kilometer marker, with a view of the estuary behind it.

 There is another 700 meters or so of nice flat walking along the top with continued open views on the Rúa Fonte do Campo.

-Then it is a left turn on a bit of an uphill and onto the Camiño Casanova, where we came to the sign for the first town of Casanova, shown in the photo below.
+Then it is a left turn on a bit of an uphill and onto the Rúa Casa Vella, where we came to the sign for the first town of Casanova, shown in the photo below.

-The Camino crosses the N-651 and heads due south, jogging through town a bit, then straight south on the Rúa Alcalde Gerardo Díaz as it begins a gradual climb.
-After less than a kilometer, the climb begins to steepen as you walk through the village of Chamosa.
-Here the Way joins the Rúa Travesa.
+The Camino crosses the N-651 and heads due south, jogging left, then right onto the Rúa Alcalde Gerardo Díaz in As Foxas, heading straight south, as it begins a gradual climb.
+After less than a kilometer, the climb begins to steepen as you walk through the village of Chamoso.
+Here the Way joins the Rúa Travesa, and less than 150 meters later passes another fountain with a Camino shell, not pictured.

-As you leave the village of Chamosa, the rural road becomes much more steep.
-After a tad more than 1/2 kilometer you leave the road and turn right on the path shown below.
+As you leave the village of Chamoso, the rural road becomes much more steep.

 I was kind of naughty running ahead to take a photo of the gentlemen exerting up the final push.
 However, it is my job to document the journey, right?
 (Grin ~ Wink ~ Grin)

-It is another 1/2 kilometer on the dirt path until the top, for a total of about 2.0 kilometers on the climb thus far.
+It is another 1/2 kilometer on the dirt path until the first top, for a total of about 2.0 kilometers on the climb thus far and a total of approixmately 7.1 kilometers for the day.
 Not that bad, eh?

 In a very short way from the other side, we turned right onto a lane that runs parallel and below the N-651.
-Walking onward about 300 meters, we came to this intersection, below, and crossed over the road, the DP-3505 to continue to follow the lane.
-We are still climbing a bit, but since the E-1 crossing it feels much more gradual.
+Walking onward about 300 meters, we came to this intersection, below, and crossed over the road, the DP-3503 to continue to follow the lane.
+We are still climbing a bit, but since the AP-9 crossing it feels much more gradual.

-And when we walked by this place in a few more meters, the Café Vilar do Colo, we were more than happy to seize the opportunity to take a break and have lunch, about 10 kilometers into our day since Neda.
-This place is a major truck stop and they also have a nice convenience store to get snacks for your pack if needed.
-We took the opportunity to stock up our packs with nuts and energy bars.
+We were more than happy to seize the opportunity to take a break and have lunch, about 8.5 kilometers into our day since Neda.
+This place also has a nice convenience store to get snacks for your pack if needed, but most likely the Gadis will be more economical.

 A left turn off the N-651 puts you on this nice side lane for about 400 meters.

-The Camino Inglés on day two only stays on the N-651 for about another 400 meters, before turning right onto another path, also shown below.
+And fortunately, the Camino Inglés on day two only stays on the N-651 for about another 400 meters.

-The path is a short-lived 1/3 kilometer, where at its end you pick up the Camino Feal to the left.
-That is the E-1 ahead, that you must walk under on this street.
-As you walk under the E-1, a sign identifies that you have just walked into the next town of O Feal.
+The path is a short-lived, 150 meters where at its end you pick up the Camino Feal to the left.
+That is the AP-9 ahead, that you must walk under on this street.
+As you walk under the AP-9, a sign identifies that you have just walked into the next town of O Feal.

-You meander around the countryside on the Camino Feal for the next 1.5 kilometers until you meet up again with the N-651.
+We continued on the standard route, to the right.
+You will meander around the countryside on the Camino Feal for a total of 1.8 kilometers until you meet up again with the N-651.
+This is mostly an easy downhill jaunt on pavement.

 Just after crossing the N-651, and continuing straight on, you see this kilometer marker and the road becomes the Camiño do Cadivas.